pranav-ganesh/tp/docs/UserGuide.md

 ### Marking a contact as called : `called`

-Marks the specified contact from the address book as called (i.e. person has already been called).
+Marks the specified contact from the address book as called. (i.e. person has already been called)

 Format: `called INDEX`

 Example:
-* `called 3` marks the 3rd contact in the displayed list as Called.
+* `called 3` marks the 3rd contact in the displayed list as Called

 **Things to note:**

-* `INDEX` refers to the index number shown in the displayed list.
+* `INDEX` refers to the index number shown in the displayed list
-* `INDEX` **must be a positive integer** 1, 2, 3, …​
+* `INDEX` **must be a positive integer** (e.g., 1, 2, 3, …​)

 **Common issues:**
 * _The index provided is invalid_: <br />
   a.
-Displayed list does not contain contact at `INDEX`.
+Displayed list does not contain contact at `INDEX`
+  b.
+Index specified is larger than 2147483647
+  c.
+Index specified is not a positive integer

 ### Editing a contact : `edit`